Honeycomb Tessellations and Graded Permutohedral Blades

 Following the procedure of \cite{EarlyCanonicalBasis}, we define an endomorphism on $\hat{\mathcal{B}}^n$, taking the given basis of functions $\lbrack(S_1,\ldots S_k)\rbrack$ labeled by standard ordered set partitions to the canonical one, labeled by 2-standard composite ordered set partitions.
 This will prove linear independence for the canonical basis.

-The bijection $\mathcal{U}_{\mathcal{B}}$, say, between standard ordered set partitions and 2-standard composite ordered set partitions, is closely related to the bijection from \cite{EarlyCanonicalBasis} between ordered set partitions and standard composite ordered set partitions.
+We now define a bijection $\mathcal{U}_{\mathcal{B}}$ between standard ordered set partitions and 2-standard composite ordered set partitions.
+It is closely related to the bijection from \cite{EarlyCanonicalBasis} between ordered set partitions and standard composite ordered set partitions.